seud0nym/tch-gui-unhide/adguard/README.md

 **Please read the following notes carefully to decide if this solution is right for you!**

 ## What It Does
-The setup script will install and configure AdGuard Home on your device, and _disable_ dnsmasq.
+By default, the setup script will install and configure AdGuard Home on your device, and _disable_ dnsmasq.
 AdGuard Home will then handle DNS resolution and DHCP for your local network.

 It will also download and run the [`intercept-dns`](https://github.com/seud0nym/tch-gui-unhide/tree/master/utilities#intercept-dns) script, to configure DNS interception and hijacking.